Vaaskr/StudioBustAdjuster/README.md

 2. Download the latest release of the plugin you want.
 3. Extract the archive into your game directory.
 The plugin .dll should end up inside your BepInEx\plugins directory.

-The sliders can be found within the Current State tab of a character and are labeled Studio Bust Adjuster & Studio Bust Enhancer
+The sliders can be found within the Current State tab of a character and are labeled Studio Bust Adjuster & Studio Bust Extra